jambsik-labs/jambsik-labs.github.io/index.md

 <strong>Organisms</strong>: A set of atomic components, molecules and even other organisms.
 They can be components such as a menu of sections, the header of the application.

-<strong>Templates</strong>: This is a grouping of all our components represented in a layout in which they can be reused.
+<strong>Templates</strong>: This is a group of all our components represented in a layout in which they can be reused.
 Let's imagine a layout container for all our apps, consisting of a header, menu and main container.
 We could abstract the logic inside and simply based on a series of props serve as a layout for any of our apps, and even with a different theme.

 On a day-to-day basis, we don't need to create a 100% own library.
 The effort would be too high for some components.
 We can focus on making components of template or organism types.
 For the rest of the components we can use ui libraries like [Theme-ui](https://theme-ui.com/) or [Material ui](https://mui.com/).
 These libraries give us enough components that we can use directly or make small modifications for our design, besides that they allow us a good theming with their providers and we can change the whole palette of colours according to the application we are interested in.